Kysper/WordGuessingGame/README.md

 # WordGuessingGame
 #Added needed HTML, CSS and javascript files to the repository.
+#Created a system using arrays to hold the letters and push a _ in place of the letter
+# Have users guess the letters and have a function that checks if the letters are in the guessWord variable
+# Swaps out the _ with the letter as they are pressed
+# Every missed letter decrements the guessesleft
+# when letters are guessed or tries are 0 then win or lose

 // Create an Array with a list of themed words for the game

 // Create an empty array to house the wrong guesses